Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models

 \subsection{Main Results}

-We compare \textsc{RefDiv} with AutoDAN and GCG to demonstrate how it uncovers the diversity-dependence of TTS, eventually leading to significant output failure.
-Table~\ref{tab:asr_results_bon} presents the Attack Success Rate (ASR) of the attack methods on TTS with Best-of-$N$ ($N=8$ and reward model: \textit{PairRM}) and MCTS across multiple models.
+\looseness-1We compare \textsc{RefDiv} with our three baseline methods to demonstrate how it uncovers the diversity-dependence of TTS, eventually leading to significant output failure.
+Table~\ref{tab:asr_results_bon} presents the Attack Success Rate (ASR) of the attack methods on TTS with Best-of-$N$ ($N=8$ and reward model: \textit{PairRM}) and MCTS (children: 3, iterations: 3) across multiple models.
 We showcase the ASR trend over iterations for each attack across LLMs and TTS strategies in Figure \ref{fig:main-asr-comparison-bon} (Best-of-$N$) and Figure \ref{fig:main-asr-comparison-mcts} (MCTS).

-\looseness-1For Best-of-$N$, \textsc{RefDiv} consistently outperforms other methods, achieving more than a 9\% ASR margin for Llama3.1-8B and over a 17\% margin for Gemma3-27B.
+\looseness-1For Best-of-$N$, \textsc{RefDiv} consistently outperforms other methods, achieving more than 7\% ASR margin for Llama3.1-8B and over a 17\% margin for Gemma3-27B.
 This trend showcases the failure mode and diversity-sensitive nature of TTS strategies.
-Similarly, for Mistral-7B, \textsc{RefDiv} also outperforms AutoDAN, although for Qwen3-8B \textsc{RefDiv} has a lower ASR (0.995) to AutoDAN (0.996) with only a difference of 0.001.
-Furthermore, \textsc{RefDiv}'s stress test results in a major degradation of TTS performance compared to baselines: for Qwen3-8B and Mistral-7B both AutoDAN and \textsc{RefDiv} attain perfect ASR (1.0) but \textsc{RefDiv} achieves significant ASR margins compared to AutoDAN for both Llama3.1-8B and Gemma3-27B.
-Specifically, for Llama3.1-8B \textsc{RefDiv} attains 0.967 ASR compared to AutoDAN's 0.831 and for Gemma3-27B \textsc{RefDiv} achieves 0.989 compared to AutoDAN's 0.904.
+Similarly, for Mistral-7B, \textsc{RefDiv} outperforms other methods, although for Qwen3-8B \textsc{RefDiv} has a lower ASR (0.995) to AutoDAN (0.996) with only a difference of 0.001.
+Furthermore, \textsc{RefDiv} outperforms AutoDAN for Llama3.1-70B, Phi-4-mini, Zephyr-7b-r2d2, and Vicuna-1.5-7b with significant margins.
+Additional results for these models are provided in Appendix \ref{app:extended_experiments_model}.

 In Best-of-$N$, AutoDAN-Turbo achieves 0.07 to 0.78 lower ASR than other methods showing more inconsistency in performance.
 This gap illustrates the limitation of standard API-based attacks that ignore post-generation selection, and highlights the robustness of \textsc{RefDiv}'s diversity-targeting approach in TTS settings.
 Additionally, even though AutoDAN-Turbo employs a lifelong learning agent pre-trained on harmful query subsets, giving it an inherent advantage through prior exposure to malicious distributions, it is not very performant for TTS.
 In contrast, \textsc{RefDiv} is entirely training-free and operates solely at inference time which makes \textsc{RefDiv} more practical.
 GCG shows limited effectiveness in TTS and underperforms significantly for almost all baselines and models.